hangg7/nerfview/README.md

 # nerfview

-nerfview is a minimal web viewer for interactive NeRF rendering.
-It is largely inspired by [nerfstudio's viewer](https://github.com/nerfstudio-project/nerfstudio), but with a standalone packaging and simple API to quickly integrate into your own projects.
+nerfview is a minimal\* web viewer for interactive NeRF rendering.
+It is largely inspired by [nerfstudio's viewer](https://github.com/nerfstudio-project/nerfstudio), but with a standalone packaging and simple API to quickly integrate into your own research projects.

+\*The whole package contains two files and is less than 400 lines of code.

 ## Installation